nprapps/bestpractices/README.md

 The contents of this repository are released under a [Creative Commons CC BY 3.0 License](http://creativecommons.org/licenses/by/3.0/deed.en_US).

+**Note:** These best practices reference the [app-template](http://github.com/nprapps/app-template) in several places and generally assumes you are using it.

 ## Projects

 ### READMEs

 * Document steps to setup the project from a blank slate.
+(Data loading, etc.) This should include paths to files stored in Dropbox when relevant.
 * Document any required environment variables.
+If these are secrets they should also be stored in the team Dropbox.
 * Document any cron jobs that must be installed on the servers.
+In the app-template this just means using the `crontab` file in the project root.